Bill Wilson (pastor): Biography

-In 1979, Bill Wilson moved to one of the roughest areas of Brooklyn, New York – Bushwick.
+In 1979, Bill Wilson moved to Bushwick in Brooklyn, New York.
 In 1980, armed with a bull horn, a station wagon and Yogi Bear costumes, Bill created Metro World Child (formerly Metro Ministries).
-Once again, Wilson's concept of a bus ministry became extremely successful.
-Even with multiple weekend services, his congregation outgrew the former brewery that serves as his church in Bushwick.
-With no more room to house any new visitors to his Church, Wilson decided to take his Church to the streets.
 In 1988, he created the idea of a Sidewalk Sunday School, in which he converted trucks to serve as portable stages from whence his team of ministers could share their message.
-This concept became highly successful and these collective congregations now number more than 250 000 children in attendance each week globally in 12 countries.